-Mountwest Community & Technical College Office of Admissions One Mountwest Way Huntington, WV 25701 is normally processed within 7 to 10 business days.
+Mountwest Community & Technical College Office of Admissions One Mountwest Way Huntington, WV 25701

+There is no fee for applying for readmission and the application is normally processed within 7 to 10 business days.
 However, if a student has attended another college since last attending Mountwest Community & Technical College, the student must reapply as a transfer student as outlined in Section D.